-The DGEYE system has been deployed in Transportation Operations Coordination Center (TOCC) of the Beijing government to monitor risky zones and predict risky pattern states in Beijing.
-In every quarter, the system generates a DGT risk analysis report to the Beijing government.
-The report contains the distribution, ranking and causality analysis of risky patterns in the last quarter.
 The Beijing showcase introduced in Sect.
-7.4 has been reported to the Beijing government as the first report of the system.
-Driven by our report, the Beijing government started a gas pipeline laying project in the Guijie food street of the Dongzhimen and Dongsi district in September 2016.
+7.4 has been reported to the Beijing government as a report of the system.
+The Beijing government started a gas pipeline laying project in the Guijie food street of the Dongzhimen and Dongsi district in September 2016.
 As reported by the news [1], Beijing "Guijie" is about to bid farewell to the gas-cylinder era in 2017.